Stability of SIS Spreading Processes in Networks with Non-Markovian Transmission and Recovery

 \section{SIS Model with General Transmission and Recovery Times}

-The aim of this section is to introduce the generalized networked susceptible-infected-susceptible (GeNeSIS) model, which will allow us to analyze the effect of arbitrary transmission and recovery times in the spreading dynamics.
+The aim of this section is to introduce the generalized networked susceptible-infected-susceptible (GeNeSIS) model, which will allow us to analyze the effect of {non-exponential} transmission and recovery times in the spreading dynamics.